EmidioNavarro/Movie-rating-prediction/README.md

 ## What is the project?

-100 words to explain what your project is about to a general audience.
+The "Movie-rating-prediction" project is designed to find a correlation between a set of variables that are common to films, and how these can impact the way they are critically received by a global audience.

 ## Data

-This project uses data acquired from the "IMDB 5000 Movie Dataset", which I accessed thorugh Kaggle (https://www.kaggle.com/datasets/carolzhangdc/imdb-5000-movie-dataset).
+This project uses data acquired from the "IMDB 5000 Movie Dataset", which I accessed through Kaggle (https://www.kaggle.com/datasets/carolzhangdc/imdb-5000-movie-dataset).

 The data is presented in a .csv file format and features the following instances: